Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 - **HTML**

 	- I have coded the HTML side of the project by starting from the home page.
-The first section was the header
+The first section was the header once I was happy with that section I moved on to the next section.
+The de

 - **CSS**